Daniel-KM/Omeka-S-module-BulkEdit/README.md

 not with the specific "resourc:item", "resource:media, etc.
 This process is needed to clarify output of the facets with module [Search], lists from the module [Reference], and in some other places.

+### Clean languages

+Sometime, an empty language for a value is an empty string.
+This option makes it null.

+### Modify language codes

+This options allows to replace all "fr" or "fre" by "fra", or any other language code, or into an empty code.
+It can be limited to specific properties.

 ### Deduplicate property values